-Allawi, speaking to reporters after addressing the U.N.
-General Assembly (search), said there would be "no partial elections" and "every eligible Iraqi will be able to vote."
+Allawi, speaking to reporters after meeting with U.N.
+Secretary-General Kofi Annan, said there would be "no partial elections" and "every eligible Iraqi will be able to vote."

 When asked about the different positions of the U.S. officials, he said, "This is hypothetical, we are talking about an election in January.
 We are now still in September ... by January I would hope that everything is settled."

-Doubts about the vote's timing were raised amid an upsurge in the amount of daily violence in Iraq and the inability of U.S.-led forces to secure volatile portions of the country that are wholly or partly controlled by insurgents, such as Fallujah.
+Doubts about the timing of the vote have been raised amid an upsurge of violence, hostage-taking and beheadings in Iraq and the inability of U.S.-led forces to secure volatile parts of the country that are wholly or partly controlled by insurgents, such as Fallujah.